 Facebook Messenger can only be opened by the end user.
 The user needs to invite the company to a chat session via the “Message” button on the main Facebook page.

 Genesys receives the Message request and distributes to an agent.
 The customer's public Facebook info is passed with the interaction request.

 The agent is alerted of an incoming message, indicating the interaction is with the Facebook customer.
 The agent accepts the interaction and begins a conversation with the customer.
-Genesys Social Engagement sends the reply back to the customer.
+Genesys Social Engagement sends the reply to the customer.